 Not only will it be the team’s first game in more than three months as Serie A resumes this weekend but, more than that, Atalanta plays its soccer in Bergamo, which was one of the Italian cities hit hardest by the coronavirus pandemic.

 More than 16,000 people have died from the virus in the Lombardy region containing Bergamo, and the small city was one of the epicenters of the outbreak.

-Atalanta is playing in its first season in Europe’s premier club competition.
-Many experts have pointed to the round of 16 match between Atalanta and Valencia on Feb.
+Many experts have pointed to the Champions League match between Atalanta and Valencia on Feb.
 19 in Milan as one of the biggest reasons why the virus was so deadly in Bergamo.
 The match has been dubbed “Game Zero” by the local media.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP—Sports